 Possession of Child Pornography Defense in Texas

-Possession of Child Pornography is generally a third-degree felony in Texas carrying a punishment range of 2 to 20 years in prison.
+Possession of Child Pornography is generally a third-degree felony in Texas carrying a punishment range of 2 to 10 years in prison.
 But being charged with possession of child pornography is much more challenging than any other third-degree felony for a number of reasons – including the stigma of the arrest, the requirement to register for life as a sex offender, and the fact that the presumption of innocence seemingly goes out the window.
-In this article we will discuss what possession of child pornography is in Texas, how these cases are investigated and developed, and defenses that can be raised in these cases.
+In this article, we will discuss what possession of child pornography is in Texas, how these cases are investigated and developed, and the defenses that can be raised in these cases.

 Why you should listen to us

 Before we do a deep dive, why should you listen to us about possession of child pornography charges?
 First and foremost, we have defended cases much worse than yours.
-We have defended serious federal cases – even a case involving hosting of child pornography that was described by agents as the “Netflix of child porn.”
-Second, we understand, better than most defense attorneys, the technology that law enforcement use to base their allegations – from the use of the dark web, to something as simple as tracing an IP back to a user.
+We have defended serious federal cases – even a case involving the hosting of child pornography that was described by agents as the “Netflix of child porn.”
+Second, we understand, better than most defense attorneys, the technology that law enforcement uses to base their allegations – from the use of the dark web to something as simple as tracing an IP back to a user.
 We know the assumptions and the mistakes agents they make.
 We have experts who can distinguish between actual and simulated child porn and we have gone to trial battling the most egregious of charges.